N1ghtStorm/nialang/README.md

 - matrix-vector and vector-matrix multiplication
 - determinant as a `Matrix` method
 - Rust-style `impl` method syntax
+- early QIR quantum blocks with qubits, `H`, measurement, and result recording

 Still intentionally small or unfinished:

 - no sparse matrices
 - no eigenvalues, QR, SVD, or advanced decomposition APIs
 - no list index syntax or explicit list cleanup yet
+- quantum support is limited to static QIR resources and a small builtin surface
 - explicit matrix lifetime management
 - limited diagnostics compared with production languages
 - experimental syntax and type inference